Wagering and Betting Tax

 Cancel your registration

-If circumstances change and you are no longer liable for the tax and do not expect to incur any liability in the future, you must let us know and submit a final return within 14 days.
+If circumstances change and you are no longer liable for the tax and do not expect to incur any liability in the future, you must let us know and submit a final return within 14 days of no longer being liable for the tax.

 You can cancel your registration via the online portal.